roadtocode4u/spaceship/docs/icp/30-element-selectors-and-dom-manipulation/30-element-selectors-and-dom-manipulation.md

 ### innerHtml

-The `innerHTML` is a property that allows you to access or modify the HTML content inside an element.
+`innerHTML` is a property that allows you to access and modify the content inside an HTML element using JavaScript.

 **For example :**